 Each year, the Superintendent shall determine the degree to which such instructional programs are being developed and implemented.
 Accomplishment reports submitted annually shall provide the Board with the necessary information to make future program improvement decisions.

-Legal Reference: I.C. § 33-119 Accreditation of Secondary Schools -
+Accreditation of Secondary Schools - Standards for Elementary Schools Legal Reference: I.C. § 33-119